 We stepped into the tent, and he moved closer to my ear.

-No. This won’t do.
-If he gets his face too close to me, he may sense my womanhood.
+No. This will not do.
+If he gets his face too close, he may sense my womanhood.
 “Sir, what are you doing?”
 I pulled away.
-“My apologies, sir, but I’m pretty much a loner and a little sensitive about getting close to other men.”
+“My apologies, sir, but I am pretty much a loner and a little sensitive about getting too near other men.”

 The major grinned.
 “Were you expecting a marriage proposal, Captain?
-I just wanted to say that I’m going to like you.”
+I just wanted to say that I am going to like you.”

 Does he sense my sex?
 “Why … thank you, sir.”